BACKGROUND

 • The LAUTR Program differs from traditional teacher preparation programs by providing resident teachers the opportunity to directly apply theory, research, and pedagogy learned through coursework during an intensive residency year.

-• The LAUTR Program targets areas of chronic teacher shortage: mathematics and science.
+• The LAUTR Program targets areas of chronic teacher shortage: mathematics, science, and special education.

 PROGRAM DESIGN

 With a social justice framework, the LAUTR Program focuses on equity, excellence and community engagement.
-The program includes an initial intensive summer institute, followed by a 9-month residency placement in an urban school with a mentor teacher and weekly classes, and a final intensive summer institute in which residents complete coursework and a masters degree.
+The program includes an initial intensive summer institute, followed by a 10-month residency placement in an urban school with a mentor teacher, weekly classes, and a final intensive institute in which residents complete coursework and a master’s degree.
 The program is designed to provide teachers the knowledge, skills and disposition they need to make an impact in urban schools.

 RESIDENTS AND MENTORS

-• Through a highly selective recruitment process, the LAUTR Program seeks a diverse group of talented college graduates, career changers, and community members with appropriate undergraduate preparation to become math or science teachers.
+• Through a highly selective recruitment process, the LAUTR Program seeks a diverse group of talented college graduates, career changers, and community members with appropriate undergraduate preparation to become math, science, and special education teachers.
 The program emphasizes rigorous candidate selection and a commitment to recruit from diverse populations.

 • Placement schools and mentor teachers also undergo a rigorous selection process.
 The LAUTR Program selects school sites that demonstrate strong leadership and commitment to academic excellence for underserved student populations.
 Mentor teachers are carefully selected to align with program goals.

-• Residents are paired one-on-one with Residents for an entire school year.
-The expert mentors offer Residents a model for success in the urban classroom.
-Mentors receive ongoing support from the LAUTR staff to ensure that the provision of sufficient time, resources, and coaching skills are in place to implement an effective classroom apprenticeship.”
+• Residents are paired one-to-one with Mentors for an entire school year.
+The expert Mentors offer Residents a model for success in the urban classroom.
+Mentors receive ongoing support from the LAUTR staff to ensure that the provision of sufficient time, resources, and coaching skills are in place to implement an effective classroom apprenticeship.

 Pre-Residency Summer Institute

 Residents visit their assigned mentor teachers’ classrooms and residents and mentors attend several hours of orientation together.
-Residents then participate in a six-week intensive summer program to learn basic theory, research, and instructional practices.
+Residents then participate in an intensive summer program to learn basic theory, research, and instructional practices.
 Residents also learn how to engage in the urban community with support from community partners.

 The Residency Year

-Residents and mentors co-teach four days per week for an entire school year in Los Angeles Unified School District (LAUSD), with residents taking gradual control of instruction and classroom management.
+Residents and mentors co-teach four days per week for an entire school year in our partnering district schools, with residents taking gradual control of instruction and classroom management.
 Residents enroll in university courses one night and one full day per week throughout the year.
 LAUTR staff members provide instructional coaching and support to connect coursework and classroom experience.

 • LAUTR offers a unique synthesis of theory, research, and practical hands-on experience, combining a yearlong classroom apprenticeship with a carefully aligned sequence of master’s-level coursework.